beinnmuir/particle-cluster-simulation/TechnicalSummary.md

    - Preserved direct file access capability without requiring a server
    - No build step required, maintaining simplicity

+5. **Original Code Preservation**: The original monolithic implementation has been archived for reference:
+   - Original file: `js/ui.js` moved to `js/archive/ui.js`
+   - This preserves the original implementation for future reference while keeping the active codebase clean

 ### 5.5 Repulsion Mechanism Improvements (March 2025)

 Fixed an issue where repulsive forces were only being applied to two particles in a cluster, instead of propagating to all particles.
 The key changes were: